 - monitoring the condition of equipment, the frequency of usage and even to perform remote management;

-With the help of suitable financing concepts, it will be easier for companies to enter new markets.
-Manufacturers will have the opportunity to quickly bring a critical number of goods into a market, facilitating the establishment of management, maintenance and spare parts supply systems and make then economically viable.
-Development banks, in close cooperation with development cooperation advisory institutions, are called upon to mobilise and deploy the necessary expertise.
-“Circular Economy Funds” can be implemented by the private sector with corresponding, country-specific objectives.
-The small Equity for Africa Fund is good first example which, however, should be equipped with much more technical expertise and first-mover financing..
+With the help of suitable financing concepts, market entry for companies is facilitated: Manufacturers can bring a critical number of goods quickly into a new market, facilitating the establishment of management, maintenance and spare parts supply systems and make them economically viable.
+Development banks (like the German KfW-DEG), in close cooperation with technical assistance institutions (like the famous German GIZ) are called upon to mobilize and deploy the necessary expertise.
+“Circular Economy Funds” can be implemented by impact investors with corresponding, country-specific objectives.
+The small Equity for Africa Fund is good first example which, however, should be equipped with much more technical expertise and first-mover financing.

-Necessary laws and regulations and the establishment of institutions to enforce law and investment security are tasks in which the Governance departments of donor agencies could provide effective support.
+Necessary laws and regulations and the establishment of institutions to enforce law and investment security are tasks in which the Governance departments of donor agencies (like GIZ) could provide effective support and political backing (i.e. from the German BMZ).
 The applicability of new economic concepts extends to all sectors of international development cooperation.
 The establishment and expansion of corresponding think tanks should therefore be supported by the donor and local governments in developing and emerging countries.